camuthig/camuthig.github.io/content/posts/first-kotlin-package.md

 I'm calling the package [credentials](https://bintray.com/camuthig/maven/credentials-core), and it is built to resemble the `credentials` feature of Ruby on Rails.
 The library allows a developer to securely store credentials in a file that is located as part of the problem, for example `resources/credentials.conf.enc`.
 These are encrypted using a generated key, that should be included in the projects `.gitignore`.
-The format of the files follws HOCON, and is parseable using the [Typesafe Config]() library.
+The format of the files follws HOCON, and is parseable using the [Light Config](https://github.com/lightbend/config) library.

 Along with the core library, I have also published a [Gradle plugin](https://bintray.com/camuthig/maven/credentials-gradle) to support mantaining the file using a Gradle project as well as to use the credentials as part of the Gradle biuld.